 After J had a play outside with his Grandad making mud pies and potions in the water-butt in his clean school shoes which he’d been asked to change to trainers before setting off, we packed up to go home again to get ready for J’s karate lesson.
 It was all plain sailing until E did the floppy, protesting toddler thing (when they refuse to move and go all slippery and eel like so you can’t grip them).
 I have become accustomed to staying calm when this occurs, not bothering with shoes or coats or sometimes even clothes at all!
 I simply scoop her up and throw her in the car, then belt her into the car seat and place her shoes and clothing in my bag for when she’s calmed down.
 It’s embarrassing, but over time she will learn, either that or she will realise that it’s quite comfy sitting in the car without shoes and then it’ll be back to check mate again!

-After getting home I grabbed my handbag for karate, threw in a drink and some snacks for J and then … Where the fuck was my purse?!
+After getting home I grabbed my handbag for karate, threw in a drink and some snacks for J and then … Where the flip was my purse?!
 I thought back to the last time I had it and remembered rushing about at the shopping counter, then stuffing the bags into the car boot.
 For the life of me, I couldn’t picture where I’d left my purse.
 I ran outside and raided the boot of the car whilst shouting to J to get changed.
 I then ran back inside and shook my changing bag contents onto the floor, I checked my coat pockets quickly, whilst E oohed and arred at the hidden treasures from my bag strewn across the carpet.
 I couldn’t find my purse anywhere and now the panic had begun to set in.

 I phoned my mother in law and began googling The Big T’s contact numbers.
 Nobody had seen my purse, so I decided to run back outside and check the car again, one last time.
-As if by magic, there it bloody was, inside one of the many empty shopping bags in the boot.
+As if by magic, there it was, inside one of the many empty shopping bags in the boot.
 Thank God!
 But why is it that once you’ve set yourself off into a panic, you just can’t come down from the adrenalin rush and get your brain into gear?

 Paul arrived home to look after E moments later and so J and I drove off to his lesson.
 It was when we were half way there that I remembered that I had asked Paul to give me lend me some cash for the lesson, I may have lost my purse earlier but it wasn’t like it had any cash in it and so apart from being pretty with polka dots and a cool logo, it was worth very little in reality.
 We had to double back and start all over again, J looked at me like I was some sort of loon, muttering to myself about losing my head if it wasn’t screwed on.
 I guess it must be an odd place to be when you think literally like J. I didn’t bother explaining about the screws not being real, instead I decided to save that threat for the next time he doesn’t do his work in lessons…